LuxoftAKutsan/sdl_evolution/proposals/NNNN-atf-additional-transports.md

 _СonnectToSDL_ should return connection object.
 Connection object should provide ability to create sessions on it.
 Session interface should not be changed.

-In the case where a mobile device is absent, ATF should be able to test SDL via TCP connection (as it does now).
+In the case a mobile device is absent, ATF should be able to test SDL via TCP connection (as it does now).

-High Level relationship diagram:
+### High Level relationship diagram:
 ![High Level relationship diagram](/assets/proposals/nnnn-ATF-Additional-Transports/atf_transport_adapter.png)

 ## Potential downsides

 This solution is not scalable.
-To run multiple scripts that test transport simultaneously, it will require adding a physical mobile device.
+To run multiple scripts that test transport simultaneously will require adding a physical mobile device.

 ## Impact on existing code

 Impact on ATF internal structure.
 May impact some scripts that test multiple connections.
 Also if this solution uses sdl_android, some changes may be required in sdl_android.

 ## Alternatives considered

 #### Avoid automatic transport testing

- SDL has implemented transport using adapters, so porting SDL on customer hardware requires rewriting transport adapters from scratch.
+ SDL has implemented transport using adapters, so porting SDL on customer hardware requires rewriting transport adapters from the scratch.
  And any transport testing that is done on Ubuntu Linux x86 becomes not actual.
  But not having automated testing of transport makes it impossible to check the business logic that is related to the transport switch.
  In addition proposed approach provides possibility of SDL testing on custom transports.

  #### Emulate transports